 The sturgeon that we catch on the lower Columbia near Astoria are often called estuary sturgeon.
 The Columbia River Estuary is the lower 35 miles of the Columbia River and this is the location where the sturgeon concentrate in heavy numbers during the late spring and summer.
 The heavy concentrations of bait fish, clams, shrimp and other food sources make this an ideal location for the sturgeon to really feed heavily and the fish put on a lot of weight during the time that they are here!

 Going on an Oregon fishing charter out of Astoria, for sturgeon means you are going to be fishing on trophy sturgeon waters for some of the largest and most aggressive sturgeon in the world!

 Astoria keeper sturgeon, like all Columbia River sturgeon, must fit within a certain size bracket in order for them to be retained.
-The fish are measured from the tip of their nose to the fork of their tail, and if they measure between the 41" to 54" slot then retention is allowed.
+The fish are measured from the tip of their nose to the fork of their tail, and if they measure within the legal size range then retention is allowed.
 If they are larger or smaller than this, they must be released.
 An Astoria keeper sturgeon will typically weigh between 22 and 50 pounds!

 Astoria Salmon Fishing Charters

 Our Astoria salmon fishing charters start in early July and go until mid October.
 The first part of our season from early July to mid August, is in the ocean catching Chinook and Coho salmon.
 During this time the salmon are staging off of the Oregon Coast in large numbers before they begin their migration into the Columbia and other rivers starting in August.